linrongbin16/lin.vim/README.md

 - 🅅 - Visual Mode
 - 🄸 - Insert Mode

+Vim key are specified with:

+- `D` - Meta-Key (Command-Key on macOS, Alt-Key on other os).

 ## Hot Key

 - `F1` 🄽 - toggle(open/close) file explorer, see [Simple but pretty UI](#simple-but-pretty-ui).